HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 6. Station Control/section 6-4 Operating Your Transceivers.md

 Unlike FM, where your microphone gain rarely needs adjustment, proper mic gain setting is critical for SSB:

-- Too high: distorted audio that's difficult to understand
+- Too high: distorted audio that's difficult to understand.
-- Too low: weak signal that others will struggle to hear
+- Too low: weak signal that others will struggle to hear.

 Start with a moderate setting and get on-air reports to fine-tune.
 Clear, undistorted audio is the goal.